Previous Page Next Page

 Minimum Standards

-• The requirements are published in chapters of the TAC devoted to specific types of operations.
+The minimum requirements for child care operations that are published in the chapters of the Texas Administrative Code devoted to specific types of operations.
+HHSC enforces these requirements to protect the health, safety, and well-being of children.

 Night Care